Murals vs Graffiti - Understanding Two Forms of Wall Art

 Understanding Graffiti Laws and Anti-Vandalism Regulations

-Zero-tolerance enforcement considers any unauthorized marking a crime that must be removed.
+Zero-tolerance enforcement considers any unauthorized marking—any illicit wall markings regardless of artistic merit—a crime that must be removed.
 More progressive approaches distinguish between tags (removed quickly) and artistic pieces (sometimes preserved if the community values them).

 Sanctioned Graffiti Zones and Legal Street Art Spaces